 All discounts are applicable to tuition only, and not to class fees.
-Class fees are added to the transaction after discounts have been applied.
+Please note that studio class fees of either \$25 or \$100 are not tuition and therefore are not discounted.
+Discount is valid for studio course tuition (\$700), art history course tuition (\$500), online course tuition (\$600/\$380), and/or workshops (pricing will vary).
 Discounts may not be combined, and are not issued retroactively.
 Discounts are not applicable on Glassell study-tours courses, BLOCK courses, or any courses and workshops involving travel.